MPL 20x5x5 / N38 - lamellar magnet

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Wide application in modern technologies – are used in hard drives, electric motors, medical devices and very advanced devices.
+- Key role in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: